Barcode Fonts

 - GS1 Databar 14/Truncated/Limited/Stacked/Expanded

-A barcode is a series of parallel alternating black and white patterns that represents a sequence of numbers or characters.
+A barcode is a series of parallel alternating black and white patterns representing a sequence of numbers or characters.
 You will be able to use specialized software applications or barcode fonts to generate these patterns.

-A barcode font is a specially designed font that allows you to specify and generate barcodes on normal text characters.
-It is extremely easy to use.
-You can just install the font, load up your text editor like Wordpad or Word to create the barcodes.
-Most computer applications today that support text allow you to choose from among many fonts.
+A barcode font is a specially designed font that allows you to specify and generate barcodes with regular text characters.
+It is straightforward to use.
+You can install the font, load up your text editor like Wordpad or Word to create the barcodes.
+Most computer applications today that support text allows you to choose from among many fonts.

-The versatility of a barcode font makes it a popular solution for integrating with existing enterprise projects as it does not depend heavily on the programming environment and does not require intensive graphics operations.
-Instead, a slight manipulation of existing text is usually sufficent to produce robust and scannable barcodes.
+A barcode font's versatility makes it a popular solution for integrating with line of business applications.
+It does not depend heavily on the programming environment and does not require intensive graphics operations.
+Instead, a slight manipulation of existing text is usually sufficient to produce robust and scannable barcodes.

 The latest version of ConnectCode includes an Add-in for Excel that mass converts a column of data into multiple barcodes.